 The first Church of the Holy Saviour in Chora (as it was originally known) was built during the reign of Justinian (527-565) on the site of a former chapel that was located just outside the first city walls (but within the Theodosian walls that still exist today) that surrounded the capital of the Byzantine Empire, Constantinople.
-The word chora is the ancient Greek word for countryside – a reference to the fact that the original chapel was outside the city walls, in what would have been fields.
-For more information and detail on Chora Museum, you can book our Fener, Balat and Golden Horn tour.
+The word chora is the ancient Greek word for the countryside – a reference to the fact that the original chapel was outside the city walls, in what would have been fields.
+For more information and detail on Chora Mosque, you can book our Fener, Balat and Golden Horn tour.

-Exterior of Chora Museum, Istanbul
+Exterior of Chora Mosque, Istanbul

 The mosaics of the former Chora Church tell biblical stories, which can be followed like a graphic novel.
 They are a little tricky to follow, but the below are ones to watch out for:

-On the North wall of the inner narthex there are 17 images depicting the life of the Virgin Mary, including her birth, first steps, and marriage.
+On the North wall of the inner narthex, there are 17 images depicting the life of the Virgin Mary, including her birth, first steps, and marriage.

 Following on from His birth in the previous sequence, this sequence tells the tale of the early years of Jesus Christ, up until he departs for journeys to Jerusalem, beginning in the northern lunette on the west wall of the outer narthex. ex, concluding with Christ journeying to Jerusalem for Passover.

-The Istanbul Chora museum is located in close proximity to the remains of the Theodosian Land Walls.
+The Istanbul Chora Mosque is located in close proximity to the remains of the Theodosian Land Walls.
 It's therefore worth taking a short walk to the walls, where there are steps that enable you to climb up onto them – for a stunning view of the city.

-How to get to the Chora Church Museum?
+How to get to the Chora Mosque?